UTBox/oop-exercise-2023/README.md

   - Ideally products should be relevant to the shop type.
 Let's be realistic.
 - Try to make output as readable as possible, as if to help someone understand the product prices of each shop.
 - Required output:
+  1. Add products to each shop
-  1. For each shop, print all their products
+  2. For each shop, print all their products
-  2. For each shop, print the most expensive product
+  3. For each shop, print the most expensive product
-  3. For each shop, print the least expensive product
+  4. For each shop, print the least expensive product